This post may contain affiliate links. See my affiliate disclosure policy.

 If you want the ultimate comfort soup, then this is a recipe for you.

-As much as I love blending fresh fruits and veggies into a refreshing glass of goodness, a warm bowl of soup soothes the soul like nothing else!
-I want to share this soup recipe I love.
-It’s from my amazing, plant-based, seasonal cleanse.
+As much as I love blending fresh fruits and veggies into a refreshing glass of goodness, a warm bowl of carrot ginger soup soothes the soul like nothing else!
+I want to share this soup recipe I love from my plant-based cleanse.

 • Vegetable stock: Learn how to make vegetable stock for the ultimate flavor enhancer or find a store bought one with low sodium.